 (Discount % / (1 − Discount %)) × (365 / (Full Payment Days − Discount Days))

 The goal is to build enough operational speed — through faster intake, fewer exceptions, and shorter approval cycles — that you have the option to capture discounts on most invoices.
-Then you exercise that option selectively, based on what actually benefits the business rather than treating every available discount as an obligation.
+Then finance can decide which discounts actually benefit the business.

 Related Articles